ankitchachada/clocker/README.md

 This is a simple clock event tracking application developed in Ruby on Rails.
-The application front-end and back-end are developed in Rails 5.2.3 and ruby2.5.
+The application's front-end and back-end are developed in Rails 5.2.3 and ruby 2.5.

-The development server is ubuntu 14.04 LTS and the production server is heroku.
+The development server was ubuntu 14.04 LTS and the production server is heroku.
 The database for development server is sqlite where as for production it is postgres.

 **Gems Used:**
 * Authentication - devise